 the Santa Barbara Music Club shines especially bright."

 "The Santa Barbara Music Club was there for me with financial support, performance opportunities, community support and career guidance whenever I needed it.
 Their organization was an integral part of my musical education and played an essential role in allowing me to study with the best names in the industry.
 I can never thank the SBMC enough for all they did for me in my formative years of study.
 They will always be a big part of the reason I am the successful concert artist I am today.
 The SBMC's never ending support of talented young artists is just one example of why classical music in this country will not only survive but thrive.
 Thank you so much SBMC!"

 --Tracy Harris, Yamaha International Performing Artist and Clinician

 On SATURDAY, MAY 17 at 3 p.m. the SANTA BARBARA MUSIC CLUB will present another program in its popular series of concerts of beautiful music.
 A valued cultural resource in the community since 1969, these concerts feature outstanding performances by instrumental and vocal soloists and chamber music ensembles, and are free to the public.

 SATURDAY, MAY 17, 2014: 3 p.m.

 One of the highlights of Santa Barbara Music Club's concerts is the opportunity for audiences to hear great music from a variety of historical periods, with a diversity of musical forms, performed by excellent artists.
-This concert features music for voice and piano from exceptionally diverse cultures, as well as beautiful music for string quartet from the romantic period.
+This concert features three major keyboard compositions from the greatest master of the Baroque Period, Johann Sebastian Bach (1685-1750), performed by pianist Betty Oberacker.